Conditions We Treat

 In the neck, nerve compression most commonly affects the nerves that supply the shoulder, arm and hand.
 Causes include disc herniations, degenerative changes and narrowing of the nerve exit points (foraminal stenosis).
 In the lower back, a pinched nerve often presents as sciatica, with pain running down the buttock and leg.
 Prolonged sitting, repetitive strain, poor posture and age-related wear all increase the risk.
 What many people do not realise is that nerve irritation does not always require direct compression.
 Inflammation around the nerve root can produce identical symptoms.

 Research supports conservative care as the first-line approach for most cases of radiculopathy.
-A 2011 randomised controlled trial in Spine found that spinal manipulation was as effective as surgery for lumbar disc herniation with radiculopathy at one year follow-up, and a 2016 systematic review confirmed that manual therapy combined with exercise reduces pain and improves function in cervical radiculopathy.
+A 2010 randomised clinical study found that patients with lumbar disc herniation benefited from spinal manipulation to a similar degree as microdiskectomy, and a 2013 systematic review supported conservative treatments including physiotherapy for cervical radiculopathy, noting that most patients improve over time.
 Current clinical guidelines recommend trying conservative treatment for at least six to eight weeks before considering surgical options.

 We begin with a thorough neurological and orthopaedic assessment to identify exactly which nerve is involved and what is causing the compression.
 Treatment typically includes specific chiropractic adjustments to open up the affected nerve pathway, nerve mobilisation techniques, soft tissue work and a progressive exercise programme to take pressure off the nerve and prevent recurrence.
 We monitor your progress closely and refer for imaging or specialist opinion if needed.